-- The layout shown is minimum sizing required; if more length of width is available, then it is advisable to include to provide a spacious plant room. - A minimum vertical clearance of 4,100mm is required inside the pool plant room to fit in the required filters and associated pipework. - Access to the room is currently provided by 2400w roller doors to the loading area and 25m concourse, with a personnel door to the pool concourse also.
+- available, then it is advisable to include to provide a spacious plant room. - A minimum vertical clearance of 4,100mm is required inside the pool plant room to fit in the required filters and associated pipework. - Access to the room is currently provided by 2400w roller doors to the loading area and 25m concourse, with a personnel door to the pool concourse also.
 This is nominal only, and additional access may be required. - Three storage areas are provided within the layout of the room; one for liquid chlorine, one for acid and one for incidental chemicals.
-No storage area is provided for pool blankets, pool cleaning equipment etc. - A backwash holding tank is currently not shown, and will likely be constructed below the ground as an extension of the 25m pool balance tank. - The size of the driveway and truck bund is nominal only for general magnitude sizing, and will require Architectural input to confirm suitability.
+No storage area is provided for pool blankets, pool cleaning equipment etc. - A backwash holding tank is currently not shown, and will likely be constructed below the ground as an extension of the 25m pool balance tank. - magnitude sizing, and will require Architectural input to confirm suitability.